gin/demo-buy-with-crypto/README.md

 1. Allowlist the hosted domain at Coinbase Commerce: https://commerce.coinbase.com/dashboard/settings
 2. Create a Checkout (to get the URL slug)
 3. Copy and paste the URL slug to the <CoinbaseCommerceButton>'s `checkoutId` value
+For example for the Checkout link https://commerce.coinbase.com/checkout/98f30752-ddde-47a0-a398-c8727d726653
+the button would be:
+`<CoinbaseCommerceButton checkoutId={'98f30752-ddde-47a0-a398-c8727d726653'}/>`
 4. Deploy, and expect to see the button.
 When clicked, expect side panel opens with Checkout's product.